deoryp/swagger-terminal/READMe.md

   ]
 }

+>
 ```

 ### Commands:

-- use <BASE URL>
+- use API_URL
 - done
-- using, use: show the current context.
+- using, use: show the current API in use.
-- show, set: Property settings.
+- show, set: Property getting/settings.
     - url, default true
     - response
         - body